 This is one of my favorite things to do at all times, especially at the beginning of each month.
 Simply do a brain dump of all the lingering tasks or thoughts in your head.
 Make the list as long as you need to, but prioritize which MUST get done this month (more on how to do this here).
 Then, schedule out your tasks throughout the month.
 Try to batch some of the tasks together – like getting your car’s oil changed the same day as you wash it and so on.

 The beginning of the month might seem busy and almost daunting, but if you do everything on this list, it’ll be a lot better.
 And you know what else makes it better?
 Treating yourself!
 I love this idea to celebrate the newness of a month and it’s just a great reminder to take care of yourself.
-Maybe that’s getting a massage or buying the vacuum that’s going to change your life – whatever it is, don’t feel guilty about spending a little on yourself.
+Maybe that’s getting a massage (or facial!) or buying the vacuum that’s going to change your life – whatever it is, don’t feel guilty about spending a little on yourself.

 Write Out Your Prayers